TetraWeb/docker/php/README.md

 Images do not have `VOLUME` directories since fresh version of sources is supposed to be downloaded into image each time before running tests

-These images are built from [Docker official php images](https://registry.hub.docker.com/_/php/), but additionally include:
+These images are built from [Docker official php images](https://registry.hub.docker.com/_/php/), and additionally include:

  - All extensions are compiled and ready for loading with `docker-php-ext-enable`
- - External extensions: redis, mongo
+ - PECL extensions: memcache(d), redis, mongo, xdebug
  - sendmail command via msmtp, configured as relay to localhost.
 Check `/etc/msmtprc` to setup relay server
  - Git client from official debian repo
  - Composer